claire-mayfield/itp/FizzBuzz/README.md

       }
     }`

-This code didn't quite work because it simply printed out all numbers from 1 to 100 that are divisible by both 3 and 5.
+This code didn't quite work because it simply printed out all numbers from 1 to 100 that are divisible by both 3 and 5, looking like this:

+15
+30
+45
+60
+75
+90